Subcritical annulus crossing in spatial random graphs: Proofs

 Here, \(S_n\) denotes a simple random walk and \(\P^{\ell=n}_o\) the measure of a random walk, starting in the origin and performing exactly \(n\) steps.
 The last step follows from the fact that for each fixed \(r\), the probability \(\P_o^{\ell=n}\big(\sup_{k\leq n}|S_n|\geq 2r \big)\) is bounded from zero and tends to one as \(n\to\infty\).
 As the right-hand side diverges to infinity as \(r\to\infty\), at least one vertex in \(B(r)\) is going to survive the described thinning procedure with probability approaching one.
 This concludes the proof. \end{proof}

-\paragraph{Acknowledgement.} BJ and LL gratefully received support by the Leibniz Association within the Leibniz Junior Research Group on \textit{Probabilistic Methods for Dynamic Communication Networks} as part of the Leibniz Competition (grant no.~J105/2020).
+\paragraph{Acknowledgement.} {BJ and LL gratefully received support by the Leibniz Association within the Leibniz Junior Research Group on \emph{Probabilistic Methods for Dynamic Communication Networks} as part of the Leibniz Competition (grant no.~J105/2020) and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- The Berlin Mathematics Research Center MATH+ (EXC-2046/1, EXC-2046/2, project ID: 390685689) through the project \emph{EF45-3} on \emph{Data Transmission in Dynamical Random Networks}.
+Moreover, the authors would like to thank an anonymous reviewer whose detailed comments and suggestions on an earlier version by BJ and LL motivated them to join forces with EJ to write this more extensive and improved article that includes many examples some of which suggested in the reviewer's comments.}